micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 ## Embedded C++ and the C++ library

 Libstdc++ makes use of dynamic memory allocation and provides features which may not be available on microcontrollers, i.e. not portable to relevant RTOS.
 Also, its resource consumption (in particular code size) might be relevant.
 Nevertheless, C++ may be used on microcontrollers.

-First, it is possible to use a subset only, which does not require libstdc++ at all.
-A tiny demo with rclc is provided at [https://github.com/micro-ROS/micro-ROS_experiments/blob/experiment/c_with_templates/c_with_templates/main.cpp](https://github.com/micro-ROS/micro-ROS_experiments/blob/experiment/c_with_templates/c_with_templates/main.cpp).
+It is even possible to use a subset only, which does not require libstdc++ at all.

 Further links: